 Paula Deen's Old-Time Beef Stew is an easy beef stew recipe with carrots, potatoes, celery, onions, and seasonings.
-This classic vegetable beef stew recipe that makes a comforting, delicious meal any time of the year.
+This classic vegetable beef stew makes a comforting, delicious meal any time of the year.
 Slow simmered on the stove top for just over 2 hours.

 Step 1.
 Brown the meat in a hot skillet.
 This process sears the meat and locks in the juices.
 You don't cook the meat through, only the surface gets a quick, brown, crisp outer layer.